 - Headache

 - Nausea

-- · Balance problems or dizziness
+- Balance problems or dizziness

 - Double or fuzzy vision

 - · Sensitivity to light or noise

-- · Feeling sluggish
+- Feeling sluggish

 - Feeling foggy or groggy

-- Concentration or memory problems
+- · Concentration or memory problems

 - Confusion

 This protocol is intended to provide the mechanics to follow during the course of contests/matches/events when an athlete sustains an apparent concussion.
-In accordance with the Youth Sports Concussion Safety Act, appropriate health care professionals are defined as: physicians licensed to practice medicine in all its branches in Illinois, certified athletic trainers, advanced practice nurses (APN) and physician assistants (PA).
+For the purposes of this policy, appropriate health care professionals are defined as: physicians licensed to practice medicine in all its branches in Illinois and certified athletic trainers.